Auto Europe

 Auto Europe is a large car rental wholesale company, working with approximately 24,000 car rental locations in 180 countries in Europe, Asia, Africa, Australia, New Zealand, as well as North and South America.
 Auto Europe has been accredited with the Better Business Bureau since 2 April 1993, with an A+ rating.
 Auto Europe has been owned by Court Square Capital Partners since 2006.

 International car rental is the main service sold by Auto Europe.
 In addition to traditional self-driven rental cars, Auto Europe books luxury and sport vehicles, motorhome and campervan rentals, European Leasing, as well as chauffeur and airport transfer services.

 Auto Europe was founded in Germany in 1954 by Alex Cecil.
 The company got its start purchasing cars to rent to U.S. travelers in Europe.
 Cecil later moved to New York and eventually relocated the company to Maine.
-In 1997, Alex Cecil retired, passing the reins to Imad Khalidi, President and CEO of Auto Europe.
+In 1997, Alex Cecil retired, passing the reins to current leadership.

 In 1995, Auto Europe began offering airfare and hotels under the name Destination Europe.
 In 2010, they re-branded this division as Fly International.